Bernardo-MG/java-patterns/readme.md

 - The **Prototype** permits creating an identical copy of a base template.
 - The **Repository** allows handling data persistence as if you were working on a collection.

-## Webpage
-Currently the project has no webpage.

-### Documentation webpages
+## Documentation
-You can consult the current status and general info of the project on the [Maven site][maven-release].
+There is documentation both for the release and the development versions.

-General code documentation can be found on the [Javadoc site][javadoc-release].
+The latest release can be consulted at the [documentation page][site-release] or the [Javadoc site][javadoc-release].

-Also, if needed, these pages can be generated from the project with Maven.

-#### Development Documentation webpages
+While the current version under development can be consulted at the [development documentation page][site-develop] or the [development Javadoc site][javadoc-develop].

-Documentation pages are also generated for the latest commit on the 'develop' branch.
+These pages are generated through the Maven site command, so it is always possible to generate them from the code on the repository.

-There is a [development Maven site][maven-develop] and a [development Javadoc site][javadoc-develop].

 ## Status
 The project is still under development, so expect a certain degree of volatility.